 Read more about job post creation in this article.

 When a job post is published in RecMan, it receives a tag to indicate where it has been published to an external portal.
-Candidate page refers to the candidate portal for your RecMan corporation, e.g., “customername.recman.no.”
+Career page refers to the candidate portal for your RecMan corporation, e.g., “customername.recman.io.”
 By clicking the tag, you will be taken to this location, which is generally the same as clicking the “view job post” button.
 Other external portals will also be shown here.

 If no tags are shown, that just means the job post is saved in the system but unavailable to candidates looking for it.
 The only way to access the job post as an applicant is to click the “view job post” option, which can be used to email the job post to relevant candidates.